 How do I apply?

-You can also pick up an application from most One Stop Shops
+You can also pick up an application from your local Advice and Support Hub.

 What happens next?

 DHP funds are limited, unless you are affected by size criteria.
 We'll usually make a short award to help you while:

 - You try to find a more affordable place to live

 - You look for work, or try to increase the hours you work